Brian's Guide to

 Arriving in Germany is fairly simple and straightforward.
 If you arrive on an international flight and are not transiting to another international flight, you will be directed from the arrival gate first to passport control (Passkontrolle).
 If you are from the US or other non-European nation, use the "Non-EU National" line.
 The immigration officer may or may not ask you questions; either is normal.
 When questions are asked, they're usually regarding the purpose and duration of your visit and if you have a return flight.

-If you are the one meeting someone who is flying in, you will meet your party in the landside area of the airport.
-To do so, check the arrivals board (marked Ankunft) when you get to the airport to determine which arrivals exit your party will be using, then wait near there.
+If you are the one meeting someone who is flying in, check the arrivals board (marked Ankunft) when you get to the airport to determine which arrivals exit your party will be using, then wait near there.
 Alternatively, you can plan to have your party meet you at an officially designated meeting point (Treffpunkt) found in most airports; these usually have signage throughout the airport, making them easy to find from anywhere.

 Berlin airport gate